Skip to content

 It’s hard to argue against the home being the epicenter of life.
 It’s the safe space where — by concept and intention — a person has the opportunity to rest, relax and recharge: the place that brings life to both you and yours.

-Mid-century Modern
+Mid-century Modern Style

 Kauffman Desert House in Palm Springs, California Image Source

-Mid-century Modern is an American movement in interior design, architecture and urban development during the United States' post-World War II period, and prominent through the late ‘60s.
-Mid-century Modern has roots in Bauhaus, which emerged from early 20th century German architectural aesthetics with a “less is more” approach that still resonates today.
+Mid-century Modern is an American movement in interior design, architecture, and urban development during the United States' post-World War II period, which remained prominent through the late ‘60s.

 In contemporary culture, it carries a retro-futuristic feel.
 Palm Springs, California is a great example of Mid-century Modern — predominantly the Kaufmann House, considered “an architectural marvel that helped define the modernist aesthetic of the resort city.”
-The desert house was commissioned by Edgar J. Kaufmann Sr. who also asked for Fallingwater, a famous Pennsylvania residence by Frank Lloyd Wright.

-As for décor, the Barcelona Chair and the popular Eames Lounge Chair are famous fixtures of MCM.
+For décor, the Barcelona Chair and the popular Eames Lounge Chair are famous fixtures of MCM.

-The Farmhouse
+Farmhouse Style

 Image Source